dpenkler/linux-usbtmc/README.md

 the application to poll for the appropriate condition without blocking as would  be the case with an "*STB?" query.

+USBTMC488_IOCTL_READ_STB always reads the STB from the device and if the associated the SRQ condition is asserted in the driver it sets the RQS bit in the returned STB.

-Note: The READ_STATUS_BYTE ioctl clears the SRQ condition but it has no effect on the status byte of the device.
+Note: The READ_STATUS_BYTE ioctl clears the SRQ condition in the driver but it has no effect on the status byte of the device.

 ### Support for receiving USBTMC-USB488 SRQ notifications with fasync